-The name known as Abu al-Qasim Muhammad Ibn Abd Allah Ibn Abd al-Muttalib Ibn Hashim was born in or about the year 571, into the clan of Quraish, the ruling tribe of Mecca a city in northwestern Arabia.
-Originally the site of the Ka’bah, a shrine of ancient origins built by the Prophet Ibrahim, Mecca had with the decline of southern Arabia become an important center of sixth-century trade with such powers as the Sassanians, Byzantines, and Ethiopians.
+The man known as Abu al-Qasim Muhammad Ibn Abd Allah Ibn Abd al-Muttalib Ibn Hashim was born in or about the year 571, into the clan of Quraish, the ruling tribe of Mecca a city in northwestern Arabia.
+Originally the site of the Ka’bah, a shrine of ancient origins built by the Prophet Ibrahim (Abraham), Mecca had with the decline of southern Arabia become an important center of sixth-century trade with such powers as the Sassanians, Byzantines, and Ethiopians.

 Muhammad’s father died before the boy was born and his mother, Aminah, died when he was six.
 The orphan was first consigned to the care of his grandfather, Adbul Muttalib, and then his uncle, Abu Talib.
 As was customary, Muhammad was sent to live for a year or two with a Bedouin family.
 In addition to enduring the hardships of desert life, he acquired a taste for the rich language so loved by the Arabs, whose speech was their proudest art, and learned the patience and forbearance of the herdsmen, whose life of solitude he first shared and then came to understand and appreciate.